CodersSquad/ap-labs/labs/progress-notifier/README.md

 Decoding
 --------
 ```
-./base64 --decode encoded.txt
+./base64 --decode input-encoded.txt
 ```
-Your program will generate a `decoded.txt` file witg the result.
+Your program will generate a `input-decoded.txt` file witg the result.
+The decoded file name must have the following naming convention `<input-file>-decoded.txt`.

 How to test?